-Proof.
-The result follows at once from the system definition since σ_1 and σ_2 do not interact \square
+PROOF.
+The result follows at once from the system definition, since $\sigma_1$ and $\sigma_2$ do not interact. $\square$

-A configuration C has decision value v if some process p is in a decision state with $y_p = v$.
-A consensus protocol is partially correct if it satisfies two conditions
+A configuration C has decision value v if some process p is in a decision state with $y_p = v$ .
+A consensus protocol is partially correct if it satisfies two conditions:

-- 1 No accessible configuration has more than one decision value - 2 For each $v \in \{0, 1\}$, some accessible configuration has decision value v.
+- (1) No accessible configuration has more than one decision value. - (2) For each $v \in \{0, 1\}$ , some accessible configuration has decision value v.

-A process p is nonfaulty in a run provided it takes infinitely many steps, and is faulty otherwise.
-A run is admissible provided at most one process is faulty, and provided all messages sent to nonfaulty processes are eventually received
+A process p is nonfaulty in a run provided that it takes infinitely many steps, and it is faulty otherwise.
+A run is admissible provided that at most one process is faulty and that all messages sent to nonfaulty processes are eventually received.

-A run is a deciding run provided some process reaches a decision state in that run A consensus protocol P is totally correct in spite of one fault if it is partially correct, and every admissible run is a deciding run.
-Our main theorem shows that every partially correct protocol for the consensus problem has some admissible run which is not a deciding run
+A run is a deciding run provided that some process reaches a decision state in that run.
+A consensus protocol P is totally correct in spite of one fault if it is partially correct, and every admissible run is a deciding run.
+Our main theorem shows that every partially correct protocol for the consensus problem has some admissible run that is not a deciding run.